michaelhush/M-LOOP/docs/visualizations.rst

   This plot displays the measured costs for each generation.
   Because there are multiple runs per generation, there are many different values for the cost plotted for each generation.

-Nelder Mead
+Nelder–Mead
 -----------

-As of yet there is no visualization class implemented for the Nelder Mead learner.
+As of yet there is no visualization class implemented for the Nelder–Mead learner.
-The controller's archive may still be plotted though when Nelder Mead is used.
+The controller's archive may still be plotted though when Nelder–Mead is used.

 Random
 ------